Freaquently Asked Questions

 Per Federal regulations it does not specify if an RN or LPN can teach, however it states that only “nurses” with at least 1 year of experience can teach CNA’s.
 Each state has the ability to interpret this verbiage to mean RN’s only or LPN/LVN’s and RN’s.
 Please contact your local approval authority for this info.
 You can also take one of our mini courses to learn all the specifics related to the regulation and requirements to start a CNA school HERE.

 Each state, per federal requirements, must have a program coordinator (also called a program director depending on the state).
-This person MUST be an RN and must hold certain experiences.
-These experiences vary per state requirements.
+This person MUST be an RN and must hold certain experiences like long term care experience.
+Additional experiences vary per state requirements.
 If you want to know more about your states requirements we have mini courses for that.

 The Program coordinator is responsible for ensuring that the CNA school is adhering to all Federal regulations.
 In most cases this person does Not need to be a salaried employee.